St Andrew's Church, Toogoolawah: Heritage listing

-St Andrew's Church was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.
+St Andrew's Church was listed on the Queensland Heritage Register on 21 October 1992, having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 St Andrews' Church at Toogoolawah, erected in 1911–12, is significant historically in illustrating the establishment of the Anglican Church in Toogoolawah.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 It is a very fine example of a timber church distinguished by its scale, form and materials, and an excellent example of the ecclesiastical work of Brisbane architect Robin Smith Dods.

 The place is important because of its aesthetic significance.

-St Andrew's Church has a strong association with the Toogoolawah community, being an integral part of an historic, visually cohesive and picturesque precinct comprising St Andrew's church, church hall, and rectory and adjacent McConnel Park.
+St Andrew's Church has a strong association with the Toogoolawah community, being an integral part of a historic, visually cohesive and picturesque precinct comprising St Andrew's church, church hall, and rectory and adjacent McConnel Park.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 St Andrew's Church has a strong association with the Toogoolawah community, being an integral part of an historic, visually cohesive and picturesque precinct comprising St Andrew's church, church hall, and rectory and adjacent McConnel Park.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The place has a special association with the McConnel family and their contribution to the establishment of the Anglican church in Toogoolawah.